stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 Finding an Object Location
 ==========================

-To store object data in the Ceph Object Store, a Ceph client must:
+To store object data in the Stone Object Store, a Stone client must:

 #.
 Set an object name
 #.
 Specify a `pool`_

-The Ceph client retrieves the latest cluster map and the CRUSH algorithm calculates how to map the object to a `placement group`_, and then calculates how to assign the placement group to an OSD dynamically.
+The Stone client retrieves the latest cluster map and the CRUSH algorithm calculates how to map the object to a `placement group`_, and then calculates how to assign the placement group to an OSD dynamically.
 To find the object location, all you need is the object name and the pool name.
 For example::

-	ceph osd map {poolname} {object-name} [namespace]
+	stone osd map {poolname} {object-name} [namespace]

 .. topic:: Exercise: Locate an Object